 where

-• - heat flux.
+— heat flow.

-Heat flux
+Heat flow

-• heat conduction through the wall thickness.
+thermal conductivity through the wall thickness.

-where is the specific heat capacity.
+where — specific heat capacity.

-• The HC port outputs the heat transfer coefficient, .
+The HC port outputs the heat transfer coefficient, .

-If the heat transfer coefficient is considered a constant value, its value is uniform throughout the flow channel.
-If the heat transfer coefficient is variable, it is calculated for each port from the expression:
+If the heat transfer coefficient is considered a constant value, then its value is uniform throughout the flow channel.
+If the heat transfer coefficient is variable, then it is calculated for each port from the expression:

 where

-• - Nusselt number;
+— the Nusselt number;

-• - thermal conductivity;
+— thermal conductivity;

-• - hydraulic diameter for heat transfer.
+— hydraulic diameter for heat transfer.

-The hydraulic diameter is calculated as:
+Hydraulic diameter calculated as:

 where

-• - is the value of parameters Heat transfer surface area;
+— parameter value Heat transfer surface area;

-Nusselt number
+The Nusselt number

-Constant heat transfer coefficient.
+constant heat transfer coefficient

-Ratios for pipes
+conditions for pipes

 where